mischavandenburg/mischavandenburg/README.md

 DevOps Engineer, Cloud Engineer, command line inhabitant.

 [I'm in love with my work](https://mischavandenburg.com/zet/articles/jiro-sushi/) because there is always more to learn.
-After the day jobs ends, I continue my studies, and I share what I learn on my blog and public Zettelkasten:
+After the day job ends, I continue my studies, and I share what I learn on my blog and public Zettelkasten:

 https://www.mischavandenburg.com